nice-monsters-and-scary-sprites/nice-monsters-and-scary-sprites/README.md

 *DNI...* 🤷‍♀️
 - If you're below 16
 - Into zoophelia, adultxchild, incest ships, loli/shota
-- NSFW/R34 artists
+- NSFW/R34 artists, and those who are prone to sharing it with others
 - Anti-theist.
 I'm very open about my faith.
 If that bothers you, hide me

-- Any kind of nsfw and you will be hidden, **NO EXCEPTIONS.**

 _______________________________________________________________________________________________________